Binozo/Zyzz-Motivation-Booster/README.md

 # [Zyzz](https://youtu.be/yDqk6KJVyP8) Motivation Booster

-A Bot which sends you a motivational zyzz video every 3 hours through telegram.
+A Bot which sends you a motivational zyzz video every day at 7 am through telegram.

 **Note:** My opinion does not necessarily reflect the opinions of the video creators.